ronyronen/bereshit/README.md

 - Manual Driving
 - Final Results: The results captured from the Java program.
 Those are based on the auto driving.
 2. PDF: Investigation.[investigation.pdf](docs/investigation.pdf)
+3. Java folder contains an old implementation using Java JFrame.

 # Results:
 There are 3 algorithms: